The Difference Between Faith and Trust

 A lot of us treat God the same way.
 We have faith.
 We believe God is in control, but when we’re asked to “get in the wheelbarrow,” we look the other way, pretending not to hear.

 In Matthew 13, Jesus taught “The Parable of the Sower” to His followers.
 He explained that the seed that fell on rocky ground and the seed that fell among the thorns failed to bear fruit because of the worries and troubles of this life.
 Both sets of seed had faith.
-They heard the Word and received it with joy.
-They were simply unfruitful.
-They didn’t grow in their faith; their faith was weak.
+They both heard the Word and received it with joy, they were both simply unfruitful, they both didn’t grow in their faith – their faith was weak.